Venezuelan curator, museographer, researcher, and art critic, Miguel Miguel lives and works in Caracas.

 Julián Sánchez González is a Fulbright-Ministerio de Cultura de Colombia fellow pursuing a Masters program in Art History at New York University’s Institute of Fine Arts.

 Dr Pia Gottschaller is a technical art historian with a focus on modern and contemporary art from Europe, North America and Latin America.

 Rosario Inés Granados is a Mexican art historian of religious material culture.
-She currently works as the Marilynn Thoma Associate Curator of the Spanish Americas at the Blanton Museum of Art.
+She currently works as the Marilynn Thoma Associate Curator, Art of the Spanish Americas, at the Blanton Museum of Art.